 - a.
 If the Charter School does not contract with an Education Service Provider at the time of execution of this Charter but later elects to contract with an Education Service Provider, such decision will require a charter amendment prior to execution of an agreement with an Education Service Provider. - b.
-If the Charter School contracts with an Education Service Provider, the Charter School shall notify the Local Board and the State Board before agreeing to any material changes or amendments to the contract with the Education Service Provider.
+If the Charter School contracts with an Education Service Provider, the Charter School shall submit to the Local Board any proposed changes or amendments to the contract with the Education Service Provider, prior to agreeing to such changes, for the Local Board to determine whether such changes or amendments are material.
+A material change is a modification that alters the rights, obligations, interests, or relations of the Charter School or Education Service Provider.
+If the Local Board determines that the proposed changes or amendments are material, the Charter School shall provide notice to the State Board and the Local Board, at least thirty (30) days prior to signing the revised contract, for the State Board and Local Board to determine the impact, if any, on this Charter.
+The notice shall include a copy of the proposed changes and/or amendments to the contract between the Charter School and the Education Service

-The Charter School shall provide notice to the Local Board and State Board at least thirty (30) days prior to signing the revised contract.
-The notice shall include a copy of the proposed changes and/or amendments to the contract between the Charter School and the Education Service Provider.
-If any changes to the contract between the Charter School and Education Service Provider result in material changes to this Charter, the Charter School shall seek an amendment to this Charter.
+Provider.
+If the proposed changes and/or amendments to the contract with the Education Service Provider are not material, then the Charter School does not have to send a copy of the proposed changes to the State Board.

 - 18. Compliance with the Rules, Practices, Policies, and Procedures of the Department.
 The Charter School shall operate in accordance with the rules, practices, policies, and procedures established by the State Board and the Department. - Employment Matters.
 Individuals employed at the Charter School shall not be considered employees of the State Board or the Department. - a.
 Background Checks.
 The Charter School shall continue to utilize background check procedures and shall ensure that all prospective employees or any individual that will have substantial contact with students undergo a fingerprinting and background check prior to beginning work at the Charter School or having contact with students. - b.
 Teachers' Retirement System.
 All qualified teachers at the Charter School shall be members of the Teachers Retirement System of Georgia ("TRS") and subject to its requirements.
 The Charter School is responsible for making arrangements with TRS and making monthly contributions for its teachers in accordance with state requirements. - c.
 Teacher and Leader Evaluation.
-The Charter School shall continue to implement the Teacher Keys Effectiveness System ("TKES") and Leader Keys effectiveness System ("LKES") in accordance with O.C.G.A. §20-2-210(b)(1) and State Board Rule 160-5-1-.37.
+The Charter School shall continue to implement the Teacher Keys Effectiveness System ("TKES") and Leader Keys Effectiveness System ("LKES") in accordance with O.C.G.A. §20-2-210(b)(1) and State Board Rule 160-5-1.37.
 The Charter School shall have at least two individuals credentialed in using TKES.
-If the most senior Charter School leader must be evaluated using LKES because he or she performs the duties of a principal as defined by State Board Rule 160-5-1-.37, a member of the Governing Board, who is credentialed in using LKES, shall serve as his or her evaluator. - 20.
+If the most senior Charter School leader must be evaluated using LKES because he or she performs the duties of a principal as defined by State Board Rule 160-5-1-37, a member of the Governing Board, who is credentialed in using LKES, shall serve as his or her evaluator. - 20.
 Record Inspection.
-Subject to state and federal laws, the Local Board, the State Board, the Department and their agents, and the State Auditor's office shall have the right to examine and copy all records, reports, documents, and files relating to any activity, program, or student of the Charter School.
+Subject to state and federal laws, the State Board, the Department and their agents, and the State Auditor's office shall have the right to examine and copy all records, reports, documents, and files relating to any activity, program, or student of the Charter School.